UoB-COMSM0110/2024-group-15/README.md

 <h3 id = "13">Class diagram</h3>

 We use the class diagram to help us understand the structures of the system at the very first stage.
-During the later development process some methods and class might be added or deleted but the main idea remains to our final stage.
+During the later development process, some methods and classes might be added or deleted but the main idea remains until the final stage.

-We defined the *App* class as the main class that initialization and constantly being called and updated during the whole game process.
+We defined the *App* class as the main class that initialises and is constantly being called and updated during the whole game process.
 Also, we used the *Obj* class as the parent class of *Arrow*, *Pathfinder*, *Planet*, *Player* and so on as they share the same position at some point.

  ![](assets/game-idea-imgs/file.png)

 <h3 id = "14">Modelling behaviour: Communication diagram</h3>

-To more clarify the relationships between the classes of the system, we use the communication diagram to help us specify the interactions between classes.
-This diagram has gived us more detailed insights how classes communicate.
+To clarify the relationships between the classes of the system, we use the communication diagram to help us specify the interactions between classes.
+This diagram has given us more detailed insights into how classes communicate.

-Normally, after the mouse drag and release, the *Amier* will update the tension and direction to *Arrow*, then the *Camera* will move to follow wherever the arrow goes.
+Normally, after the mouse drag and release, the *Aimer* will update the tension and direction to *Arrow*, then the *Camera* will move to follow wherever the arrow goes.
 Also, the position and movement of the arrow will update the *Planet* to calculate the gravity of the arrow to define its movement in the next frame.
-Ultimately all the information will be updated in the *App*, the main class to puruse any further movements.
+Ultimately all the information will be updated in the *App*, the main class, to pursue any further movements.

 ![](assets/game-idea-imgs/CD.png)